Zejneba/Homework_revised/README.md

 ## Description

-Repository "homework" is changed since it was written with input function.
-In this repositiory, function with excpected arguments is tested with pytest.(May 2021)
+Repository "homework" is changed since it used function with input arguments.
+In this repositiory, function with expected arguments is used, so it can be tested with pytest.
+(May 2021)